bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 The directory will contain a set of folders for the inferences found at each percent labeled, named `inferred-predicates{pct labeled}`.
 The folder will also contain the a copy of the `base.data`, `gender.psl`, files and output logs from the runs.

-Running any one of the PSL model will automatically generate the train-test split as well as the txt file for the normalized closeFriend predicate.

 **Step 3: Run baseline Decoupled Smoothing model**